 Figure 15.
 H-Collectives AllGather MDS-BCCalc histogram without speculative scheduling

 Figure 14 presents MDS using H-Collectives AllGather implementation.
 Hadoop driver program performs speculative (overlap) scheduling of iterations by scheduling the tasks for the next iteration while the previous iteration is still executing.
 The scheduled tasks wait for the AllGather data to start the actual execution.
 Blue bars represent the map task time of each iteration, while the striped section on each blue bar represents the data loading time (time it takes to read input data from HDFS).
-Overhead of this computation includes Allgather communication and task scheduling.
+Overhead of this computation includes AllGather communication and task scheduling.
 A MapReduce job for the next iteration is scheduled while the previous iteration is executing.
 Overhead between the iterations virtually disappears with the use of AllGather primitive.

 Figure 15 presents MDS using H-Collectives AllGather implementation without the speculative (overlap) scheduling.
 In this graph, the MapReduce job for the next iteration is scheduled after the previous iteration is finished.
 Compared to Figure 14, this figure shows the gains that can be achieved by enabling optimized task scheduling with help from the information from collective communication operations.
-Hadoop MapReduce implementation can’t overlap the iterations as we require to add the loop variant data (only available after the previous iteration is finished) to the Hadoop DistributedCache when scheduling the job.
+Hadoop MapReduce implementation can’t overlap the iterations, as we require adding the loop variant data (only available after the previous iteration is finished) to the Hadoop DistributedCache when scheduling the job.

 Twister4Azure vs Hadoop